sau412/coinhive_pool/README.md

 ## Installation
 * Copy files to web folder
-* Import DB scheme from base.sql
+* Import DB scheme from db_scheme.sql
 * Write your settings in settings.php

 ## How it works